Jerusalem Salad, also known as Arabic Salad, is probably older than the city that gave it its name.

-Salad is one of those things that is always on the menu in an Arab home.
+Salad is one of those things that is on the menu with almost every meal in an Arab home.

-This is by far one of my favorite salads ever, and it is the simplest of the simple.
+This is by far one of my favorite salads ever, and it is the simplest of the simple ones to make.

 The simplest food is so often the best food in the vast majority of cases.

 All the freshness of the vegetables on one plate leaves you loving this salad.